 The Muscovy is a heavy bird, suitable mainly for meat production.
 Under good management, with proper feeding, the drakes (male ducks) will reach 4.0-4.5 kg and the ducks 2.0-2.5 kg at 16 weeks, which is usually the age at which the birds are sold to be eaten.
 Most of the Muscovys are pure white...

-Farm-generated fertility contributes to a more sustainable agricultural system.
-Crop residues and manures are part of the nutrient cycle for plant production and can lower input costs through the use of thermophilic composting, vermiculture, bokashi production, and/or green manures....
+This article is from ECHO Asia Note #28 Farm-generated fertility contributes to a more sustainable agricultural system.
+Crop residues and manures are part of the nutrient cycle for plant production and can lower input costs through the use of thermophilic composting, vermiculture, bokashi...